Nonprofit Wellness

 • Goal of Training: Understand your sources of (non-work) stress and learn ways to reframe these challenges to build personal resilience.

-• What You'll Learn: This session shares new tools that are needed to manage the chronic stress of 2022, especially in nonprofits and schools.
-Participants will complete a "Stressor & Resilience Scorecard," our revised tool which measures the impact of one's identity and personal circumstances.
+• What You'll Learn: Tools to manage chronic stress, especially in nonprofits and schools.
+Participants will complete a "Stressor & Resilience Scorecard," our tool which measures the impact of identity and personal circumstances.

-• Trainers in training will practice reducing and re-framing, two key strategies for personal resilience.
+• Action: practice re-framing, a key strategy for personal resilience.

 Brain Boost BINGO (Take 5)

-3 recommendations: challenge your neural networks, choose a mindfulness practice (including listening to music), and recall playful memories from childhood.
+• What You'll Learn: Three recommendations: challenge your neural networks, choose a mindfulness practice (including music), and recall playful memories from childhood.

 Making the case for team-care